Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 The Golden Chance Initiative is a special programme introduced by Dubai’s Roads and Transport Authority (RTA) to make it easier for residents with a foreign driving licence to obtain a UAE driving licence without attending driving school.

-Under this initiative, eligible residents can take the practical driving tests directly and skip the mandatory driving classes and theory tests.
+Under this initiative, eligible residents can take the practical driving tests directly, bypassing the mandatory driving classes and theory tests.
 It's designed for people who already have driving experience and a licence from a country that’s not eligible for direct conversion.

 This is a one-time opportunity.
 Meaning, you can only go through this programme once.
 If you fail the test, you’ll have to go back to taking the driving lessons and tests from the RTA.
-But if you pass, you’ll receive your UAE driving licence, enabling you to legally drive in Dubai.
+But if you pass, you’ll receive your UAE driving licence, which will enable you to legally drive in Dubai.

 Who is eligible?